hongdixin/ABMKS-SM-results/README.md

 # ABMKS-SM-results
-The simulation result files of ABMKS-SM scheme
+The simulation files of ABMKS-SM scheme